At DEAS we wish to operate our activities on the basis of customers' requirements and on a profitable and sustainable foundation.

 Our ambition is to do what we are best at, which is to manage, service and develop properties on a socially responsible basis.
 Customers, tenants and suppliers, etc. must experience that DEAS acts on a responsible basis.
 We wish to contribute to the society and community of which we are part.
 We invest in the future by taking responsibility for the social and environmental impacts of our activities.

-DEAS has the ambition to be a customer-oriented service company with top priorities: customer service, quality and efficiency.
-At DEAS we value long-term, mutually beneficial customer relationships.
-Whether they are professional investors or the board of a small cooperative-owned housing or owners' association, our customers must receive professional service, with respect for their individual requirements.
+Irrespective of whether they are professional investors or the Board of a small cooperative-owned housing or owners’ association, our customers must receive professional service, with respect for their individual requirements.

 Compliance gives documented security

 At DEAS, we attach importance to providing our customers with documented security, including via our ISO certification and auditor declarations, which can also be used in our customers’ internal compliance processes.
 In this way, we can accommodate our customers’ many different needs, and make it easy to be a DEAS customer.

 Via our DEAS 24syv app, which has grown in popularity over the years, it is very simple and easy for our customers, tenants and residents to submit tasks and questions to DEAS concerning properties we manage.
 Simple and effective.

 We also offer our cooperative housing and owner associations, as well as our tenants, a wide range of digital self-service solutions on deas.dk.